nightintoxicated/Traffic-tracker/README.md

 # Traffic-tracker
 <img src="https://github.com/nightintoxicated/Traffic-tracker/blob/main/logo.png" alt="drawing" width="200"/>
 Traffic tracker is a program sitting ontop of libpcap and net::pcap::easy to see the flow of traffic through your system.
 You can easily monitor outgoing traffic, log what you want and find unique hits.
-Run it on idle and see if your computer is making any outbound connections somewhere unwanted.
+Perhaps Run it on idle and see if your computer is making any outbound connections somewhere unwanted.

 # Config File
 The config file contains a number of lines you can edit to change the behaviour of the program.